 If you want to draw a horizontal straight line, hold down the Shift key, click on the canvas, and drag to the right.
 Same idea for drawing a vertical straight line, hold down the Shift key, click and drag downwards.

-Tips: You can change the line color and stroke (size) at the top toolbar and quickly create dotted and dashed lines.
+Tips: You can change the line color and stroke (size) at the top toolbar and quickly create dotted and dashed lines in Photoshop.

 Click more options to customize the dotted or dashed lines.